What You Need To Know

 - Powerful flush system

 - If the bowl breaks, you might have to replace the entire toilet

 KOHLER Memoirs Stately Comfort Height Elongated Toilet (16.5 inches)

-The Kohler Memoirs comfortable height toilet comes with chair-height seating that makes sitting on it and getting off as east as standing from a chair.
+The Kohler Memoirs comfort height toilet comes with chair-height seating that makes sitting on it and getting off as easy as standing from a chair.
 It is a 2-piece toilet that combines water-saving flush performance with an excellent style.

 The toilet height is 16.5 inches to the top of the bowl.
 Note that this toilet does not come with a seat!
-So, you can decide what height you need with this toilet by choosing the seat thickness you want.
-Some options are below.
+So, you can decide what size you need with this toilet by choosing the seat thickness you want.

 - Comfortable height seat